 Areas and properties available for editing are implementation-specific, and depend on the type of content on your website.
-This topic describes some tabs and properties as they appear in the Episerver sample templates.
+Here we will describe some tabs and properties as they appear in the Episerver sample templates.

 If you have content in multiple languages on your website, some properties may be locked for editing in a specific language.
-These properties are globally shared and you can edit them only in the master languageThe language in which the first version of content is created..
-See Translating content.
+These properties are “globally shared” and can only be edited in the master language.
+Refer to Translating content for information on how to edit these.

-The top gray area displays the basic informational properties which are also accessible in the on-page editing view.
-This area appears in the All Properties editing view.
+The top gray area displays the basic info properties which are also accessible in the on-page editing view.
+This area is always displayed in the All Properties editing view.

 |Name||The name of the page.
 Depending on the implementation, this may be the heading of the page, and it is also shown in the page tree structure and menus.|